itu-algorithms/algorithms.itu.dk/README.md

 # ITU Algorithms group web pages

+The [live version](http://itu-algorithms.github.io) is visible to the world.

 ## Usage

 Simple updates (such as a news item or event) can be done by addint single text files in Markdown format to the git repository.